Kodular/Documentation/docs/components/layout/general/card-view.md

 ## Overview

-A visible component that lets the user group other components as a Card. <br>Cards are panels with a set elevation and border radius, meant to draw the user''s attention to their content.
+A visible component that lets the user group other components as a Card.
+Cards are panels with a set elevation and border radius, meant to draw the user''s attention to their content.

 ## Events